Mark Kerr (fighter)

-In 2003, Kerr was the subject of an HBO documentary titled The Smashing Machine, which detailed his MMA career fighting in Vale Tudo, the UFC and PRIDE.
-The Smashing Machine also focused on Kerr's eventual struggle with substance abuse, his relationships with his then-girlfriend, various training partners, and his friendship with Mark Coleman.
+In 2002, Kerr was the subject of an HBO documentary titled The Smashing Machine, which detailed his MMA career fighting in Vale Tudo, the UFC and PRIDE.
+The Smashing Machine also focused on Kerr's struggle with substance abuse, his relationships with his then-girlfriend, various training partners, and friendship with Mark Coleman.
+A film of the same name by A24, starring Dwayne Johnson as Kerr, was released on October 3, 2025.

-Biography

 Early life

 Mark Kerr was born in Toledo, Ohio to Tom and Mary Kerr.
 His father was Irish, and his mother was Puerto Rican.
 From early childhood, he would dream of being in the World Wrestling Federation and would hold mock fights with his younger siblings in the back yard.

-High school career

-In 1983, Kerr began his wrestling career in Bettendorf, Iowa wrestling as a freshman at Bettendorf High School where he shared the wrestling room with another future MMA champion Pat Miletich who was a senior at the time.
-After his freshman year at Bettendorf, Kerr and his family moved to Toledo, Ohio where he became a high school state champion wrestling for Toledo Waite.
+In 1983, Kerr began his wrestling career in Bettendorf, Iowa as a freshman at Bettendorf High School where he shared the wrestling room with future UFC champion Pat Miletich, a senior at the time.
+After his freshman year at Bettendorf, Kerr and his family moved to Toledo, Ohio where he became a high school state champion for Toledo Waite.

-College career
+College and post-graduate career

-At Syracuse University, Kerr was the Division I champion at 190 pounds in 1992.
-Randy Couture, wrestling for Oklahoma State University, took second place.
-Kerr was also a Division I All-American in 1992.
-In 1994, Kerr was the USA Senior Freestyle Champion at 220 pounds.
+At Syracuse University, Kerr was the Division I champion at 190 pounds and an All-American in 1992, defeating Randy Couture 12–4 in the final.
+He was also a three-time EIWA champion at 190 lb.
+(1989, 1991, 1992) and a runner-up in 1988, and won the Fletcher Award for scoring the most team points in 1991 and 1992.
+In 1992, Kerr came second at the World Cup, ahead of Kurt Angle.
+Kerr won the USA World Team Trials in 1993 and 1994, finishing 7th at the 1993 World Championships.
+In 1994, he won gold at the World Cup in Edmonton along with the USA Senior Freestyle Championship but did not medal at the World Championships.
+Kerr won silver in freestyle at the 1995 Pan American Games.
+After missing out on the 1996 Olympics, losing to Kurt Angle, Kerr decided to focus on MMA.

 Mixed martial arts career

 While training as an amateur wrestler, Kerr became interested in mixed martial arts as a way to earn money.
 He, his long-time friend and training partner Mark Coleman and Tom Erikson were initially scouted by Richard Hamilton, who had managed Ultimate Fighting Championship fighter Don Frye until a falling out and was now offering a place in UFC 10 against him.
 However, nothing came from it, and Coleman ended up hunting down the chance.
-Eventually, Kerr and Hamilton arranged for the former to train with Coleman and fight at Brazilian event World Vale Tudo Championship 3 in January 1997.
+Eventually, Kerr and Hamilton arranged for the former to train with Coleman and fight at the Brazilian event World Vale Tudo Championship 3 in January 1997.
 His appearance was highly anticipated, as other wrestlers like Coleman or Erikson were already known in the MMA community, though there were doubts about Kerr's true skills.
-Kerr himself was doubtful about it, to the point Hamilton had to force him to fight under the threat the Brazilian crowd might riot and kill him if he didn't show up.
+Kerr himself was doubtful about it, to the point Hamilton had to force him to fight under the threat the Brazilian crowd might riot and kill him if he did not show up.